cllebrun/cllebrun.github.io/labs/3.4 Lab Watson - Watson Assistant/README.md

 1. Add a child to Call Weather Function node and fill it like this:
 Name: Display weather forecast condition:true
-response: The forecast today in "the city you have chosen for the coordinates" is $weather.narrative
+response: The forecast today in [the city you have chosen for the coordinates] is $weather.narrative

 1. Return to the "Call Weather Function" node and select the option "Skip user input"